 About this Project

-This site aims to document how the Milwaukee area experienced the COVID-19 pandemic of 2020.
+This site launched on March 15, 2020, inviting the greater Milwaukee area to share items that would document its encounter with the COVID-19 pandemic.
 It was built by students in Prof. Christopher D. Cantwell's "Local History Research Methods" class and is hosted by the Golda Meir Library at the University of Wisconsin-Milwaukee.
+In the two years that the project ran, the site took in nearly one thousand items from over five hundred contributors.
+In addition to the material presented here, the Golda Meir Library's Archives also took in some documents, diaries, and other material for posterity.

 How Can I Contribute?